• Auburn Park Lagoon (406 W. Winneconne Parkway)

 In addition to harbors and lagoons, many enjoy fishing along the Chicago River and from the many seawalls, piers and revetments along the lakefront.
 Perch (except May 1 - June 15), Smallmouth and Largemouth Bass, Salmon, Trout, Steelhead, Sheepshead, Carp, Catfish and Panfish can be caught year round.

 Snagging for Chinook and Coho Salmon is permitted in the Lincoln Park Lagoon (from the Fullerton Avenue Bridge to the southern end of the lagoon) and in the Jackson Park Inner and Outer Harbors.
 Snagging is not allowed at any time within 100 feet of a moored watercraft.
 Snagging for species other than Salmon is illegal.
 A fishing license with a Salmon stamp is required to snag.

 Note: It is illegal to take trout while snagging, if incidental, they must be released.

 Chicago's Fish'N Kids Events & Programs

 Family Fishing Program @ Northerly Island Visitor’s Center, 1521 S. Linn White Dr.

 These classes are for adults and children (ages 8 and up).
 Adults are required to have a valid Illinois Fishing license.
 We supply the rods, reels, bait and fishing instructors and “Fish`N Kids How-To-Fish” Instruction Booklets.
-We will be both indoors and outdoors for up to 45-minutes, so dress for the weather.
-Reservations must be made online at www.chicagoparkdistrict.com.
+We will be both indoors and outdoors, so dress for the weather.
+Registration must be done online at www.chicagoparkdistrict.com.
 Call (312) 859-2395 for more information and to confirm registration.

 Summer Fishing Program